 - The Town Museum.
 Next, to the Cathedral of St. Mark lies this museum, key to understanding the history of the city of Korčula.

-- The terraces and restaurants of the town of Korčula.
+- The town of Korčula Croatia restaurants and terraces.
 Indeed where you will find most of the visitors, especially if you are visiting in Summer as the temperatures can get really high during the day.
 Do not leave without trying the local specialties and dishes where the wine and olive oil – as in the rest of the island – shine on its own.

 2. There is no shortage of organic products on Korčula island